nhsuk/apim-blue-green-deploy/README.md

 1. The 202 response contains a `statusQueryGetUri` (also available in the `location` header).
 This URI can be used to monitor the status of the function.
 1. If you try to run the function while the indexer is already running then a HTTP 500 error will be returned.

-1. No authorization is required when the function is running locally.
+1. When running locally, no authorization code is required and the protocol should be `http` not `https`
 1. The function is a
 [Durable Function](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview)
 which uses the